 The code generator driver programs require input files that define which overloaded operators and intrinsic functions need to be constructed.
 These files can be found in the generator/configs/ directory.
-The file operators.json defines overloaded operators and the file intrinsics.json defines the overloaded intrinsic functions; the files are in JSON format.
+The file

 Python components

 The python components are located in the subdirectory generator/python.
 In this directory are two Python programs generate_intrinsics.py and generate_operators.py.
 These programs take as input a JSON configuration file and output Fortran code files.